NORTHWEST COAST CONTACT

 NOW THE EUROPEANS?

 A couple of generations after the Russians, in 1774, the Spaniard Juan José Pérez Hernández and crew visited Haida Gwaii and what would become known as Vancouver Island.
-The voyage was a direct response to the Russians and aimed to investigate their activities up north, claim the coast up to 60°N latitude (parallel to what is today the Yukon-BC border), and establish friendly relations with the locals (oh, and to save their souls, of course, where possible).
-Pérez, commanding the frigate Santiago, brought with him 112 passengers and crew — the majority of whom were Indigenous and of mixed Indigenous, African, and/or European ancestry.
-This was the norm during this period for Spanish ships out of New Spain (which, of course, would not be called Mexico until it declared independence in 1821).
+The voyage was a direct response to the Russians and aimed at investigating their activities up north, claiming the coast up to 60°N latitude (parallel to what is today the Yukon-BC border), and establishing friendly relations with the locals (oh, and to save their souls, of course, where possible).
+Pérez, commanding the frigate Santiago, brought with him 112 passengers and crew.
+Though records are not good, given the remoteness of the ports and towns on the west coast of New Spain, and how far those sites were from Old Spain, the majority of crew on this ship and ones like it are likely to have been zambos, folks of mixed Indigenous/African descent; mestizos, mixed Indigenous and Spanish ancestry; criollos, people born in the Americas but of Spanish descent; and mulattos, those of African/Spanish descent.

-The ship left the central coast of present-day Mexico at the end of January, landed in what are now San Diego and then Monterey, staying in each for about a month.
-They only headed out to sea in early summer and raced for the North.
-By mid-July the Santiago was running low on water and steered east looking for shore.
-On July 17th they arrived off the coast of Haida Gwaii on the central coast of what is today BC.
+At the end of January the ship left the central coast of present-day Mexico (which, of course, would not be called Mexico until they declared independence in 1821).
+They landed at the Spanish settlements that are today’s San Diego and Monterey, staying in each for about a month.
+They only headed out to sea in early summer and raced north.
+By mid-July the Santiago was running low on water and desperately looking for shore.
+On July 17th they arrived near the coast of Haida Gwaii on the central coast of what is today BC.
 The weather prevented any sight of the island but they were alerted to it by the presence of extensive kelp beds.
 The following day the ship’s log records “At 11 we saw the coast, nothing more new.”
-They approached the shore the next day but the weather and fast water kept still them at a distance.
+They approached the shore the next day but the weather and fast water still kept them at a distance.
 It wasn’t until July 20th (though some sources insist the 18th) that the crew spotted smoke followed by three approaching Haida canoes.
-When the boats got near the occupants sang to the Santiago and crew while casting feathers into the sea, gesturing that they were not hostile and welcoming of the ship’s arrival.
+When the boats got near, the occupants sang to the Santiago and crew while casting feathers into the sea, gesturing that they were not hostile and welcoming of the ship’s arrival.
 The men in the canoes were described thusly: “[They] were of good stature of body, well formed and smiling expressions, beautiful eyes, and good looking; their hair tied in the back and had beards and moustaches in the fashion of the Chinese people.”
 The Spanish seemed to be just as impressed with the Haida’s fine canoes, beautiful, finely woven blankets, and a “special white wool.”
 They note that the Haida seemed to wish for the crew to come ashore.
-Turning down the invitation, the Haida returned to the island about thirty minutes after showing up.
+Turning down the invitation, the Haida returned to the island about thirty minutes after greeting the crew.

 Uhm, what?
 Despite being clear and hard to miss, when trying to understand the above descriptions of the Haida I find that there’s almost no mention of this.
 If the matter is brought up the whole thing is explained away as simple confusion.
 The argument being that officers like Pérez — born in Palma de Mallorca in the western Mediterranean and who travelled throughout Asia, the Pacific and Caribbean, and lived in Mexico, piloting ships full of rather diverse crews — couldn’t distinguish white, grey, blonde, red, or brown hair from black or between blue eyes and brown ones, or even just light from dark.
 And they offer this sort of thing pretending the meeting was with one individual and not between dozens or that it was a fleeting encounter through a spyglass, or something, rather than quite intimate and lasting many hours.
 Still, the most serious discussions I can find approximate to “Haha, those stupid Spanish.”
 Sadly, the more I look into this history the more of it appears like this kind of weird dismissal where we pretend things didn’t happen or that everyone involved was terribly confused or just stupid.
 Are these real attempts at understanding even the simplest, most obvious questions any child would have?